Sports Massage in NE Portland

 Climbers and Aerialists

+Climbers and aerialists place intense demands on the shoulders, upper back, forearms, and grip muscles.
 Repetitive pulling, hanging, and stabilization can create tightness through the lats, rotator cuff, and forearms, along with strain through the neck and upper back.

 Sports massage helps address these patterns by releasing trigger points, improving tissue mobility, and supporting healthy shoulder mechanics so athletes can continue training with better range of motion and less discomfort.